smarx/missamanda/content/lesson-plan/sensorial/non-turkey-stuff/tower-of-cubes.md

 18. Scan the random grouping and locate the next largest cube, pick it up in the accepted manner, and slide it front to back onto the center of the previously placed cube.
 Pause to take a moment to admire your work.

-19. Repeat #18 until all cubes have been arranged in decending order and the tower has been assembled.
+19. Repeat #18 until all cubes have been arranged in descending order and the tower has been assembled.

 20. Pause to admire the completed tower.
 Appear pleased and proud.